pSub/weechat-correction-completion/README.md

 The second part (the correction) can also be completed.
 Just press *Tab* after the slash and the best correction for the typo is fetched from aspell.
 If you press *Tab* again, it shows the next suggestion.
-The lanuage used for suggestions can be set with the option
+The language used for suggestions can be set with the option

       plugins.var.python.correction_completion.lang